Tudur ap Gruffudd: Legacy

-In terms of legacy, despite having lost the war of independence of Wales, the Glyndŵr Rising gave rise to the Royal House of Tudor, the first Welsh Kings of England.
-This historic period would later be immortalized in William Shakespeare's plays, Henry IV, Part 1 and Henry IV, Part 2, through the character of Tudur's brother, Owen Glendower, and much later, on the Flag of Wales, by having the red dragon used by Owain Glyndŵr and King Henry Tudor during their rebellions.
+In terms of legacy, despite having lost the war of independence of Wales, the Glyndŵr rebellion gave rise to the royal House of Tudor, the first Welsh kings of England.
+This historic period would later be immortalized in William Shakespeare's plays, Henry IV, Part 1 and Henry IV, Part 2, through the character of Tudur's brother, "Owen Glendower", and much later, on the Flag of Wales, by having the red dragon used by Owain Glyndŵr and King Henry Tudor during their rebellions.
 Many poems and books were also written during this period, to glamorize the Glendowers as legendary symbols of Welsh nationalism.

 Descendants

-Lord Tudur ap Gruffudd married to Maud, daughter and heiress of Ieuav ab Adda, a descendant of Tudor Trevor, Lord of Hereford and Whittington.
+Lord Tudur ap Gruffudd married to Maud, daughter and heiress of Ieuaf ab Adda, a descendant of Tudor Trevor, Lord of Hereford and Whittington.
 They had a daughter and sole heiress named Lowry.

-She married first to Robin ab Gruffydd, Lord of Rhos, by whom she had a son named David, then secondly, to Gruffydd ab Einion, by whom she had a second son named Elissau ap Gruffudd (Ellis ap Griffith), born in 1440.
+She married first to Robin ab Gruffydd, Lord of Rhos, by whom she had a son named David, then secondly, to Gruffydd ab Einion, by whom she had a second son named Ellis ap Griffith, born in 1440.
 He became Baron of Gwyddelwern and married Margaret, daughter of Jenkyn ap Ievan of Allt Llwyn Dragon (Plas-yn-Yale), and was a cousin of Jasper Tudor, Duke of Bedford and Edmund Tudor, 1st Earl of Richmond, members of the House of Tudor.

-One of Elissau's cousin and two of his grandsons served under the Tudors.
+One of Elissau's cousins and two of his grandsons served under the Tudors.
 Roger Puleston, son of Robert Puleston, held Denbigh Castle for Jasper Tudor during the War of the Roses, as his Deputy Constable.
-Roger Lloyd Yale served as Secretary to Cardinal Thomas Wolsey, the Chief minister of Henry VIII, and Thomas Yale served as Chancellor to Archbishop Edmund Grindal, the head of the Church of England for Elizabeth I. Chancellor Thomas Yale became the great-great granduncle of Governor Elihu Yale who gave his name to Yale University.
-The great-grandfather of Tudur, Prince Gruffudd Fychan I, was the Lord of Yale and ancestor of the Yale family.
+Roger Lloyd Yale served as Secretary to Cardinal Thomas Wolsey, the chief minister of Henry VIII, and Thomas Yale served as Chancellor to Archbishop Edmund Grindal, the head of the Church of England for Elizabeth I. Chancellor Thomas Yale became the great-great-granduncle of Governor Elihu Yale who gave his name to Yale University.
+The great-grandfather of Tudur, Prince Gruffudd Fychan I, was the Lord of Yale and ancestor of the House of Yale (Yale family).